 The kitchen is the heart of your home — a cozy place to prepare delicious meals and gather family and friends.
 And the cabinets are the heart of your kitchen.
-As the most visible feature, choose kitchen cabinets carefully to create the warmth, feel, and overall impact you want to achieve.
+As the most visible feature, choose kitchen cabinet doors carefully to create the warmth, feel, and overall impact you want to achieve.

 When helping people plan kitchen renovations, I’m often asked, “Should I go for dark or light kitchen cabinets?”
-There’s no single right answer — it depends on your tastes and kitchen style.
+There’s no single right answer — it depends on your tastes and kitchen design style.
 To help you decide, I’ll walk you through the factors I discuss with my clients.

 Pros and Cons of Light Cabinets

-Light kitchen cabinetry tends to have a more casual feel and a simpler door style.
+Light kitchen cabinetry tends to have a more casual feel and a simpler cabinet door style.
 Light or white cabinets are excellent for brightening and visually expanding a dark, cramped kitchen.

 Typical light cabinet colours: White, off-white, beige, pale grey, light natural wood tones.